2025 -2026 Foundations Certificate Program Curriculum and Class Summary

 SUGGESTED READING

-• Jung, C. G., Memories, Dreams, Reflections, New York: Vintage Books, 1961.
+- Jung, C. G., Memories, Dreams, Reflections, New York: Vintage Books, 1961, specifically the chapter on Freud.

-• Jung, C. G., Psychology & Religion, New Haven: Yale University Press, 1938.
+- Jung, C. G., Psychology & Religion, New Haven: Yale University Press, 1938.

-• Jung, C. G., Dreams, Princeton, New Jersey: Bollingen Series, Princeton University Press, 1974.
+- Jung, C. G., Dreams, Princeton, New Jersey: Bollingen Series, Princeton University Press, 1974.

 FACULTY

-COURSE TITLE: Jung’s Map of the Psyche
+COURSE TITLE: Jung’s Complex Theory

 PRESENTER: Annette Hanson, LCMHC, IAAP